 The meal was served with side dishes of curried vegetables, tiyulah itum soup, seaweed salad (dipping sauce for the fish), buwas kuning (yellow rice) and syanglag (roasted grated cassava) which is used as an alternative for rice.
 Along with 4 orders of softdrinks and lots of rice, the meal cost only P275 for 4 people.

 Tiyulah Itum: A beef stew with broth made from burnt coconut meat.
 The black color makes the dish look not so appetizing, but it’s actually quite good.
 It’s kind of like nilaga (beef stew) or bulalo (bone marrow soup), without the marrow, and with a very spicy flavor.

 Junay: Rice steamed in coconut milk and toasted coconut.
 The rice is wrapped in little packets of banana leaves like suman.
 The packaging makes the rice easy to eat, and is ideal for a packed lunch since the wrapper is eco-friendly.
-This was perfect with fried fish and mango with soy sauce and sili during our island-hopping trip.
+This was perfect with fried fish and mango with soy sauce and sili during our island-hopping trip to Sangay Siapo Island.
 It costs about P5/for one serving.